dennissxz/data-science-handbook/14-python/13-data-structure.md

       ```
     - ref: https://stackoverflow.com/questions/472000/usage-of-slots

-### iterables, iterators, generators and coroutines
+## Iterables, Iterators, Generators and Coroutines

 - An `iteratble` is any object in Python which has an `__iter__` or a `__getitem__` method defined, which returns an iterator or can take indexes
 - An `iterator` is any object in Python which has a `__next__` method defined
   - e.g. `str` is an itertable but not an iterator. `iter(iterable)` will return an inerator object.